 The SARS-CoV-2 virus is a betacoronavirus, like MERS-CoV and SARS-CoV.
 All three of these viruses have their origins in bats.
 The sequences from U.S. patients are similar to the one that China initially posted, suggesting a likely single, recent emergence of this virus from an animal reservoir.

 ~CDC Coronavirus Disease 2019 (COVID-19) Situation Summary

-Must be on campus or have a COM ID to access off campus to access the sources with a closed lock icon.
+Must access on campus or login with your COM account for off campus access. to access the sources with a closed lock icon.